agosh-saini/Two_Dimension_-Diffusion-/README.md

 Note - For the file in step 2, I cannot find the sources I used for the file as I made the file a while ago and lost the file where I recorded my sources.

 # What Diffusion Looks Like
-Here is an example of how diffusion may look in a 2D space
+Here is an example of how diffusion may look in a 2D space (Click the image to see the video)

 [![Diffusion In A 2D Space](https://img.youtube.com/vi/Ww4VwPqWFYc/0.jpg)](https://www.youtube.com/watch?v=Ww4VwPqWFYc "Diffusion In A 2D Space")